m2osw/fastjournal/README.md

   important when some processes should be run immediately (ASAP at least) opposed to processes that can wait.

-* No Duplicates -- we want to avoid having two requests for the same jobs;
-  in our case, it happens a lot that we update one value in a row and then another and yet another and each time we send the row as being in need of updating to the backend; that means we'd have to run the exact same backend job three times in a row when one time is really enough because the second and third time will give the exact same results.
+* No Duplicates -- we want to avoid having two or more requests for the same jobs; in our case, it happens a lot: we update one value in a row and then another and yet another and each time we send the row as being in need of updating to some backend; that means we'd have to run the exact same backend job three times in a row when one time is really enough because the second and third time give the exact same results (idempotent).

-* Not Immediate -- when we make changes, we want the backend to wait for the frontend to be done; the frontend may make changes to many different rows and that can have side effects to the rows we want updated (i.e. a list points to row X, Y, Z and the sort of that list depend on the value of X, Y and Z...); for that reason we want to have a timestamp in the future for when the work as to be started.
+* Not Immediate -- when we make changes, we want the backend to wait for the frontend to be done; the frontend may make changes to many different rows and that can have side effects to the rows we want updated (i.e. a list points to row X, Y, Z and the sort of that list depends on the value of X, Y and Z...); for that reason we want to have a timestamp in the future for when the work as to be started.